What type of massage therapy do you practice?

 Will my massage treatment be covered by my insurance?

 Treatments can be claimed on any extended health care or group benefits plan that includes coverage for massage therapy performed by an RMT.
-Following each massage treatment, a signed receipt will be provided that you can submit to your insurer or claim on your taxes.
-Direct billing is available for most members of Sunlife, Manulife, Johnson’s Green Shield, Blue Cross, Great-West Life, Chambers of Commerce, Industrial Alliance and Standard Life plans, when appropriate identification is provided.
+Direct billing is available for most members of Sunlife, Manulife/OTIP, Johnson’s, GroupHealth, Green Shield, Medavie Blue Cross, Great-West Life, Chambers of Commerce, Industrial Alliance and Standard Life plans, when appropriate identification is provided.
 Coverage varies from plan to plan, and some restrictions apply.
+Anatomica can not guarantee that claims will be successfully processed due to limitations of some individual plans or companies.
+If direct billing is not available, a signed receipt of payment will be issued for you to submit manually or electronically.

 It’s my first massage treatment.
 What should I expect?

-Upon arrival, you will be asked to fill out a confidential health history form, and we will outline your goals for treatment and discuss any illnesses or injuries that should be considered.
+You will be asked to fill out a confidential health history form, and you and your therapist will outline your goals for treatment and discuss any illnesses or injuries that should be considered.
 A physical or postural assessment may be performed either before or during the treatment.
-You will remain modestly covered by a sheet and blanket throughout your massage, and may stay dressed to your comfort level.
+During the massage treatment, you will remain covered by a sheet and blanket so that the therapist may uncover one area to work on at a time.
+Your privacy is always maintained, so that you are comfortable throughout your treatment.
+You may stay dressed to your comfort level, however most people prefer to remove all clothing or to leave on only their underpants.
 Hands-on massage techniques will be applied to specific treatment areas using lotion and/or oil to help soothe aches and pains, repair soft tissue dysfunction, and promote postural balance.
+Your therapist will talk you through deeper or specific techniques as needed, and check in to make sure you are comfortable with the amount of pressure and techniques used.
 Following the treatment, we will briefly discuss a plan for your ongoing care, including self-care stretches and/or exercises for you to do at home.

 Should I tip my massage therapist?